pulpgrinder/sic-transit/README.md

 Most of these are self-explanatory.
 The difference between `panelSelector` and `selectedPanel` is that the first is the selector provided by the user and the second is the panel that was actually selected using that selector.

 #### `showPanel(selector)`
 Move the DOM element with the given selector to the top of the stack and display it.
 If the DOM element is not already a panel, it will be removed from its current location in the DOM, added to the panel container, and added to the panel stack.
 The CSS classes required to make it function as a panel will be added automatically, if necessary.
+Example (for use in the )

 #### `stackDump()`
 Prints the current state of the panel stack to the console.
 This is handy if you are debugging a new transition.